 Whatever name people put on the symptoms they are experiencing in their bodies, I believe it really does often come down to depression.
 From my perspective, it can look like a lot of different things because we are all just wired differently.
 But we are all human so we are the same.
 Depression is a slog.

-Mackenzie is one of my 16 year old twins.
-She is deaf and she has been deeply wounded.
+My 16 year old has been deeply wounded.
 She is also very resilient.
-She doesn’t talk much with people outside of our house, so most people can’t really know her and few people may realize the extraordinary human being they see before them.
+She doesn’t talk much with people outside of our house, so many people don’t really know her and few people may realize the extraordinary human being they see before them.
 But I do.
 She is a warrior.
 And she is a leader in every sense of the word.

-Because she is deaf she cannot go to school without an interpreter to provide her with access to communication.
+My daughter was born Deaf and she needs an interpreter to provide her with access to communication at school.
 She is now a junior in high school and in her second year without access.
-When she is in school, it has become a warzone for Mackenzie.
+When she is in school, it has become a warzone.
 That’s how I know she is a warrior.
 She has fought, but it is not without deep wounding that comes with battle.
 She is also battling depression.

 So, the actual question is, where do I get my optimism from?
 Where is it from?
 Where is it “created”?
 Well, I do personally believe that optimism or determination (which is also partly the term of being optimistic) is from a life lesson or another.
 From a past experience or another.
 According to “past experience,” I have a story to share with you guys, since you’re all here with me.
 When I was younger, a lot younger, it started in elementary school.
 I was bullied, teased and manipulated so bad.
 People just call me names, like dumb, useless, stupid, retarded, clueless, idiot, pea-brain, confused… And every time that happens, I would come home Know why? –Because I can’t hear.
 Because I don’t sometimes understand information very clearly, and my brain mix things up and it was so frustrating.
 Because people just don’t understand, since I was so different and described by many people as “abnormal” or “weird” or “strange,” or something absurd and silly like that.
 This past memory of mine made me want to become stronger and more self-aware, and to make a difference, since I am different.
 And I think you all should, too.
 Everyone can be different, but they’re still the same.
 And I feel like everyone should show people that we are just the same, like them.